JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.53.0 (2023-04-16)
+* Fix water infrastructure total when building multi-tile objects on unowned canal, and when building canals over unowned objects on canals.
+* Fix crash when showing vehicles with excessively large sprites in the build vehicle window.
+* Fix trains slowing down when part-way into a depot with realistic train braking.
+* Fix performance issues with order lists with high numbers of conditional order chains/loops.
+* Skip over dummy/invalid orders in destination/next order prediction.
+* Add setting for rail depot maximum speed.
+* Template-based train replacement:
+  * Add train information tooltips in template edit window.
+  * Fix crash when removing a company with template replacements applied to nested groups.
+* Departure boards:
+  * Fix handling of missing travel times with conditional orders.
+  * Fix terminus detection from via stops.
+  * Fix smart terminus detection with circular routes.
+  * Scroll departure boards at constant speed, even if paused or fast forwarding.
+  * Add departure board via order type, add support for dual via in departure board.
+* Vehicle orders:
+  * Allow changing colour of orders in order list and timetable windows.
+  * Add company setting for whether to remain at station if next order for same station.
+  * Add text label order type.
+* Add railtype and signals NewGRF variables for signal vertical clearance.
+* Routing restrictions: Add status test for if train is stopping at the current order's station/waypoint destination.
+* Fix viewport map mode not being refreshed when removing/merging company.
+* Allow generating new default name for station (ctrl-click default button in rename station query window).
+* Allow exchanging a station's name with another station in the same town.
+* Don't use occupancy of unload and leave empty orders for occupancy average.
+* Update OpenTTD content server vanilla compatibility to verison 13.0.
+* Only log each AI/GS text string error once.
+* Bump trunk base from commit 24e9af83aaca7093ca2ab7e5d54565ec63d42433 to commit 97cfd40649abab832315f00e6a07e5b6b9a17e23.

 ### v0.52.1 (2023-03-25)
 * Fix AI/GS scripts which use text strings.
 * Add a "very reduced" mode to the vehicle breakdowns setting.